dogoncouch/gentoo-laptop/README.md

 ```

 In the beginning, it may not work on startup until after a suspend/resume cycle.
 That issue seems to go away on its own after a few days/weeks.

+#### New genkernel.conf
+The desktop-install-phase files contain a different `genkernel.conf` than the install-phase version.
+The new one will automatically mount `/boot` when it is run, use a splash screen, and automatically reconfigure grub after it is finished.

 ## Resources/Thanks